Alberta Health Services

 MFR program recognized by the Canadian Red Cross

-The AHS EMS Medical First Response (MFR) program was honoured recently for its role in facilitating medical training in Alberta.
+The Medical First Response (MFR) program has received it's second Top National In-House Training Provider award for 2024 in its role to facilitate medical training in Alberta.

 The MFR program has participated in various ways throughout the years to increase medical training to all corners of the province.